-General clinical pathology is the foundation of the three other areas.
+General Clinical Pathology is the foundation of the three other areas.
 It is based on the understanding of pathophysiologic disease mechanisms which result in changes in laboratory data and their medical interpretation.
 It also includes laboratory management with special attention to the development of new analytical methods and their validation, quality assurance and quality control.
 This requires a thorough understanding of laboratory methodology and its performance capabilities.

-Effective acquisition and interpretation of veterinary clinical pathology data requires a comprehensive knowledge of the theory, application and administration of laboratory methods from which the data are generated and a broad veterinary medical background.
-Development and introduction of new assays into veterinary diagnostics, their application, validation and evaluation of their diagnostic significance for each species require particular in depth knowledge, experience and training in veterinary clinical pathology that are not found to a sufficient extent within the other European veterinary specialties.
+Effective acquisition and interpretation of Veterinary Clinical Pathology data requires a comprehensive knowledge of the theory, application and administration of laboratory methods from which the data is generated and a broad Veterinary Medical background.
+Development and introduction of new assays into veterinary diagnostics, their application, validation and evaluation of their diagnostic significance for each species require particular in depth knowledge, experience and training in Veterinary Clinical Pathology that are not found to a sufficient extent within the other European Veterinary specialities.

-3 Membership and Significance of Certification
+3. Membership and Significance of Certification

-A board certified person is designated as a Diplomate of the European College of Veterinary Clinical Pathology and recognized as a European Veterinary Specialist in Veterinary Clinical Pathology by the European Board of Veterinary Specialisation (EBVS).

-There are different types of membership within the ECVCP:
+A Board Certified person is designated as a Diplomate of the European College of Veterinary Clinical Pathology and recognised as a European Veterinary Specialist in Veterinary Clinical Pathology by the European Board of Veterinary Specialisation (EBVS).
+There are 5 different types of membership within the ECVCP:-

-Diplomate:
+1. Diplomate:

-A diplomate is a veterinarian who satisfies the ECVCP requirements as to training, experience, and competence in veterinary clinical pathology hereinafter described shall be eligible to achieve Diplomate status by examination.
-Alternatively, veterinarians who satisfy these ECVCP requirements, but have passed board examinations by comparable colleges outside Europe established prior to the ECVCP being established, may be eligible.
-Election of such candidates shall be accomplished by majority vote of the Board after review of their application.
+A Diplomate is a Veterinarian who satisfies the ECVCP requirements as to training, experience, and competence in Veterinary Clinical Pathology hereinafter described shall be eligible to achieve Diplomate status by examination.
+Alternatively, Veterinarians who satisfy these ECVCP requirements, but have passed Board Examinations by comparable Colleges outside Europe established prior to the ECVCP being established, may be eligible.
+Election of such Candidates shall be accomplished by majority vote of the Board after review of their application.

-In accordance with the latest version of EBVS policies and procedures, in some non-European countries or areas, the training and examinations of specialists is equivalent to that provided by ECVCP.
-However membership should be restricted to those who have a connection to Europe.
-The credentials of the applicant and their activity in making a major contribution to the EBVS college are more important than the place of residence or nationality.
-The College may, if it so wishes, temporarily grant ECVCP Diplomate status, provided that the applicant can meet the following minimum conditions:
+In accordance with the latest version of EBVS policies and procedures in some non-European countries or areas, the training and examinations of specialists is equivalent to that provided by ECVCP.
+However Membership should be restricted to those who have a connection to Europe.
+The credentials of the Applicant and their activity in making a major contribution to the EBVS College are more important than the place of residence or nationality.
+The College may, if it so wishes, temporarily grant ECVCP Diplomate status, provided that the Applicant can meet the following minimum conditions:

-- 1. Has credentials, in relation to training, publications and contributions to the subject, equal to those required to sit for the examination of an ECVCP Diplomate; - 2. has passed an examination of equal rigor, and covering the same material as that of the equivalent ECVCP Diplomate; - 3. passes the College's re-certification process; - 4. is practising in a European country, and intends to remain so for the foreseeable future.
+- Has credentials, in relation to training, publications and contributions to the subject, equal to those required to sit for the examination of an ECVCP Diplomate; - Has passed an examination of equal rigor, and covering the same material as that of the equivalent ECVCP Diplomate; - Passes the College's re-certification process; - Is practising in a European country, and intends to remain so for the foreseeable future.
 Applicants may be relieved of this requirement in exceptional cases.